-It is 15 km from Asti, the provincial capital.
+It is about 15 km from Asti, the provincial capital.

-The first reliable data on Cerro Tanaro date back to the 12th century.
+The first historical references to Cerro Tanaro date back to the 12th century.

 Cerro Tanaro is home to the Comunità Collinare Via Fulvia, a union of municipalities established with the aim of promoting the development of the territory and improving the services provided to the community.